donBelizaire/homework_tracker/README.md

 ## Wireframe and ERD

-Here is a [link](https://trello.com/b/w0hA2pvD/wdi-project-3) to our group trello which containes the ERD and Wireframes.
+-   Here is a [link](https://trello.com/b/w0hA2pvD/wdi-project-3) to our group trello which contains the ERD and Wireframes.

-Here is a link to our Pitch Deck (https://trello.com/b/w0hA2pvD/wdi-project-3).
+-   Here is a link to our Pitch Deck (https://trello.com/b/w0hA2pvD/wdi-project-3).

 ## Technology Stack